teamniteo/handbook/5_People/personal-finances.md

 We're assuming that:

 - You're investing for the long term (decades, not years, much less months).
+- You have at least $5000 to invest and plan to add regularly every year.
 - You don't need the money now or in a year (better yet: only after retirement).
 - You have the discipline to keep to a strategy even when it looks like it's not working.
 This means not selling when there is a panic in a market.